benmarsh1/randword/README.md

 A basic python script that can generate unique, pronounceable words.

 ## Uses
-This program could be used in games to make randomized:
+This script can be used in games to make randomized:
 * Place names.
 * Objects.
 * Names.